CDRT/mk_blog/docs/posts/intune_bios_password.md

     - Phil
 categories:
     - "2024"
-title: Changing the BIOS Supervisor Password with Intune <br> and the Think Bios Config Tool
+title: Changing the BIOS Supervisor Password with Intune and the Think BIOS Config Tool
 ---

 For security purposes, there may be a requirement to change the supervisor password for BIOS access.
-There are a few ways to accomplish this, either programmatically using a couple lines of code or with the Think Bios Config Tool.
-The former would be easiest but does pose quite the risk by exposing your supervisor password in plain text, which is a big no-no. So instead, we're going to use the Think Bios Config Tool and an encrypted password file to tackle this scenario, which has become quite common these days it seems.
+There are a few ways to accomplish this, either programmatically using a couple lines of code or with the Think BIOS Config Tool.
+The former would be easiest but does pose quite the risk by exposing your supervisor password in plain text, which is a big no-no. So instead, we're going to use the Think BIOS Config Tool and an encrypted password file to tackle this scenario, which has become quite common these days it seems.

 <!-- more -->

 ## Solution Overview

-This solution uses a PowerShell script to change the BIOS supervisor password by invoking the Think Bios Config Tool, which passes a password file containing the encrypted supervisor password for authentication and password update.
+This solution uses a PowerShell script to change the BIOS supervisor password by invoking the Think BIOS Config Tool, which passes a password file containing the encrypted supervisor password for authentication and password update.

 ## Preparing the Password File

-First, download and extract the Think Bios Config Tool, which can be found [here](https://docs.lenovocdrt.com/guides/tbct/tbct_top).
+First, download and extract the Think BIOS Config Tool, which can be found [here](https://docs.lenovocdrt.com/guides/tbct/tbct_top).

 !!! note
     Ensure version 1.41 or higher of the tool is used